What guides our standard

 Continuous improvement mechanisms: We have established mechanisms to track and analyse people risks related to labour rights.
 This enables us to measure progress, set targets and implement continuous improvement plans to address any identified shortcomings.

 Transparency and reporting: We believe in transparently reporting our labour rights practices and performance.
-We regularly disclose relevant information, including our assurance activities in sustainability reports and other public communications.
+We regularly disclose relevant information, including our assurance activities, in environmental, social and governance disclosures and other public communications.

 These robust assurance measures demonstrate our commitment to labour right standards and our determination to uphold them across our operations and supply chains.
-By implementing these practices, we aim to create a work environment that respects and promotes the rights and well-being of all workers involved in our organisation.
+By implementing these practices, we aim to create a work environment that respects and promotes the rights and wellbeing of all colleagues involved in our organisation.

 Supporting standards and frameworks